 Neemrana in Rajasthanis the well-laid highway from Delhi to Jaipur, when you have just crossed Haryana state borders and hardly entered the state of the Rajas, Rajasthan, you see a milestone of the Neemrana Fort on the right.
-Juts 122 kms from Delhi with a driving time of less than two hours, Neemrana is the nearest royal getaway to the capital of the country.
+Just 122 km from Delhi with a driving time of fewer than two hours, Neemrana is the nearest royal getaway to the capital of the country.

 Neemrana otherwise is a small dusty village falling in the district of Alwar in the state of Rajasthan.

 It is named after the local chieftain Nimola Meo who was defeated at the hands of the Chauhan kings in the 15th century and had requested to name his lost kingdom after him.
-His valour and strength was honoured by the Chauhan kings by naming the place - Neemrana and made it their third capital.
+His valor and strength were honored by the Chauhan kings by naming the place - Neemrana and made it their third capital.